mamabusi/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/7-source-to-image.md

 Source-to-Image (S2I) is a toolkit for building reproducible container images from source code.
 S2I produces ready-to-run images by injecting source code into a container image.

 In order to use S2I, builder images are needed.
 These builder images create the actual images with the applications.
-The builder images are similar to Cloud Foundry buildpacks.

 ## Deployment of the Open Liberty Builder Image